hanifhefaz/elm-for-absolute-beginners/Introduction/Introduction.md

 This is a very very basic example of getting started with Elm.
 It is just printing the text *Welcome to Elm!*.
-In this example we have an import keyword, which imports a `Html` package into our program, and then we have exposing, which means we want to import only the `text` attribute of Html package.
+In this example we have an import keyword, which imports a `Html` package into our program, and then we have `exposing`, which means we want to import only the `text` attribute of Html package.

 You will learn more about packages as you go through this guide.